jcarley/server-provisioning/modules/stdlib/README.markdown

 If the resource already exists but does not match the specified parameters, this function will attempt to recreate the resource leading to a duplicate resource definition error.

+An array of resources can also be passed in and each will be created with the type and parameters specified if it doesn't already exist.

+    ensure_resource('user', ['dan','alex'], {'ensure' => 'present'})